cytoscape/py4cytoscape/doc/concepts.rst

     import py4cytoscape as p4c
     p4c.cytoscape_version_info()

-.. note:: To get Jupyter to recognize a newly loaded py4cytoscape, you may need to restart the Python kernel -- see your Jupyter Notebook documentation.
+.. note:: To get Jupyter to recognize a py4cytoscape library different from the one first used by your Notebook, you may need to restart the Python kernel -- see your Jupyter Notebook documentation.

 Jupyter Notebooks that run on *remote* (private or public) servers can use py4cytoscape to execute Cytoscape functions on your workstation via